skeeto/rc4hash/README.md

   262,143) and a UTF-8 encoded, NFC-normalized (not required) password.
 * Retrieve/generate 32 bits of random data as the salt.
-* Initialize the RC4 random generator.
+* Initialize an RC4 random generator.
-* Mix the salt into the generator using the key schedule algorithm.
+* Mix the salt into the generator using the key schedule algorithm (KSA).
-* Use the generator to pad the supplied password out to 256 bytes.
+* Use the generator to pad the supplied password out to 256 bytes (PRGA).
-* Mix the padded password into the generator state using the key schedule algorithm.
+* Mix the padded password into the generator state using the key schedule algorithm (KSA).
 Repeat this for a total of `difficulty + 1` times.
-* Generate and discard `difficulty * 64` bytes of output from the generator.
+* Generate (PRGA) and discard `difficulty * 64` bytes of output from the generator.
-* Generate and keep 20 bytes of output from the generator.
+* Generate (PRGA) and keep 20 bytes of output from the generator.
 * Concatenate the salt, the big-endian 4-byte encoding of the difficulty, and the 20 bytes of generator output.
 This is the hash function output.